Abhilash107/yt-clone/README.md

-this is a youtube clone
+this is a youtube clone.

+a frontend project